sidd9207/Book-Stats-Tracker/README.md

-#CS348 Final Project
-####This application is a Book Stats Tracker application
+# CS348 Final Project- Book Stats Tracker

-This application is pretty simple.
-The user can add books, authors, and genres to their tracker, along with their info.
-They can then generate reports on book stats such as total copies sold or toal revenue generated.
+### Overview
+This application allows users to enter information about Books, and generate reports on books for statistics.

+### Features
+- Allows users to add, modify, and delete Books, Authors, and Genres.
+- Allows users to filter books by criteria such as author, genre, price, and release year
+- Allows users to view statistics of books such as total revenue generated and total copies sold based on user-specified criteria

+### Running Application Locally
-To run this application locally, make sure you have all the Python packages listed in requirements.txt, and all the packages in frontend/package.json
+To run this application locally, make sure you have installed all the Python packages listed in requirements.txt, and all the packages in frontend/package.json.